Long County, Georgia: Education

-Long County School System operates public schools for grades K-12 in the county, except parts in Fort Stewart.
+Long County School System operates public schools for grades Pre-K-12 in the county, except parts in Fort Stewart.
 Fort Stewart has the Department of Defense Education Activity (DoDEA) as its local school district, for the elementary level.
 Students at the secondary level on Fort Stewart attend public schools operated by county school districts.

+Politics

+As of the 2020s, Long County is a Republican stronghold, voting 64.5% for Donald Trump in 2024.
+For elections to the United States House of Representatives, Long County is part of Georgia's 1st congressional district, currently represented by Buddy Carter.
+For elections to the Georgia State Senate, Long County is part of District 19.
+For elections to the Georgia House of Representatives, Long County is part of District 167.